 Every time your MSP assigns a new technician to your account, you lose institutional knowledge.
 If you find yourself repeatedly explaining your environment, your business processes, and your preferences to new faces, that turnover is costing you in efficiency and quality.

-“Take action now:” Request that your MSP maintain current documentation of your environment and assign a dedicated account team.
-Knowledge transfer should happen behind the scenes, not on your dime.
+Request that your MSP maintain current documentation of your environment and assign a dedicated account team.
+Knowledge transfer happens behind the scenes, not on your dime.

 8. Invoices Include Unexplained Charges

-Your managed services agreement should provide predictable monthly costs.
-If you’re regularly seeing surprise charges for “emergency support,” “after-hours work,” or vague “project fees” that were never discussed, your MSP may be padding invoices or failing to deliver services that should be included in your contract.
+Your managed services agreement provides predictable monthly costs.
+If you’re regularly seeing surprise charges for “emergency support,” “after-hours work,” or vague “project fees” that were never discussed, your MSP is padding invoices or failing to deliver services that are already included in your contract.

-“Take action now:” Audit the last six months of invoices against your contract terms.
+Audit the last six months of invoices against your contract terms.
 Create a spreadsheet comparing billed services to contractual inclusions.
-Discrepancies should be addressed formally and in writing.
+Discrepancies must be addressed formally and in writing.

 9. Technology Recommendations Serve Their Interests, Not Yours

 A trustworthy MSP recommends solutions based on your business needs, not their vendor relationships or profit margins.
-If every recommendation seems to involve expensive new products, or if your provider dismisses cost-effective alternatives without genuine evaluation, their priorities may be misaligned with yours.
+If every recommendation seems to involve expensive new products, or if your provider dismisses cost-effective alternatives without genuine evaluation, their priorities are misaligned with yours.

 10. Contract Renewal Pressure Without Performance Review